How Silicon Valley's Arctic Wolf made it to Minnesota's 'Silicon Prairie'

 The Twin Cities is neither Silicon Valley nor a backwater of the software industry.

-Fast-growing JAMF, which manages Apple equipment for hundreds of companies, and security-software firm Code42 are a couple examples in a successful software cluster that has slowly arisen over the last 20 years, in addition to the data operations of many big companies and spinoffs.
+Fast-growing JAMF, which manages Apple equipment for thousands of customer companies, and security-software firm Code42 are a couple examples in a successful software cluster that has slowly arisen over the last 20 years, in addition to the data operations of many big companies and spinoffs.

 Arctic Wolf helps smaller companies hire cybersecurity experts and build security operations through Arctic software.